-Students interested in applying to the Honors Performance program will see the MPS Department Assistant in February to sign an Intent to Register form for the performance program.
+Students interested in applying to the Honors Performance program will see an Undergraduate Assistant in February to sign an Intent to Register form for the performance program.
 They will be scheduled to do a performance audition in late April.
 This will be a 10-minute audition of repertoire only (no technique) which can be repeated from the April jury.
 Students must also meet the academic requirements for an Honors program: an overall average of at least 70% in music courses, no music mark below 60% and a passing mark in all non-music courses.
 The mark for Music 1920 or 2920 must be at least 70% to be eligible to enter the Honors Performance program.

 Admission to the One-Year Artist Diploma Program: